This is my personal blog. The About page tells you who I am.

 I use a third party service called Akismet to help stop spam comments.
 So, if you post a comment, Akismet will see it too.
 So far as I can tell they don’t do anything with it except use it to get better at stopping spam.
 Their privacy notice explains in more detail.

-I do all of this because it’s in my legitimate interests to do so: that is, I have thought about how best to handle the limited personal data involved in a blog like this, and I have concluded that what I do is reasonable, proportionate and doesn’t harm anyone.
+I do all of this because it’s in my legitimate interests to run this blog and to understand a bit about how it gets used.
+That is, I have thought about it and I have concluded that the above is reasonable, proportionate and doesn’t harm anyone.

-If the UK Data Protection Act 2018 and/or GDPR applies to you, then – assuming that those laws apply to personal blogs (a question on which I have yet to reach a settled view) – you have rights to access a copy of your personal data, have it corrected if it’s factually inaccurate, have it deleted (sometimes), and a few other rights which probably aren’t relevant here.
-You’ll have to prove your identity first.
+If the UK or EU GDPR applies to you, then you have rights to access a copy of your personal data, have it corrected if it’s factually inaccurate, have it deleted (sometimes), and a few other rights which probably aren’t relevant here.
+You’ll have to prove your identity to me first through whatever method seems most sensible.

 That’s it, basically.
+I last updated this on 28 February 2021, to describe the embedded YouTube thing more accurately.
 If you have questions or want to exercise your rights, send an email to privacy at hedders dot me.